7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 suitable education for each person on anxiety.

-Encouragement to utilise these tactics frequently as well as instruction in how to control the symptoms of anxiety using techniques like mindfulness.
+Encouragement to utilize these tactics frequently as well as instruction in how to control the symptoms of anxiety using techniques like mindfulness.

 Behavioural cures